Where IoT Fits in Your Cloud Network

 Big data can be stored in company servers, but increasingly, it’s being stored in the cloud.
 For IoT-enhanced companies wanting to use the cloud to extract insights from their data, a Software Defined Network (SDN) provides tools to ease the transition to cloud computing.
 Using a global, private SDN like Megaport’s offers these benefits for IoT data storage:

-• Easily handles large amounts of data: Megaport’s scalable Network as a Service (NAAS) allows companies to connect privately to major Cloud Service Providers (CSPs), including AWS , Azure , or Google Cloud , with the ability to turn up bandwidth on demand to support large data migrations.
+• Easily handles large amounts of data: Megaport’s scalable Network as a Service (NAAS) allows companies to connect privately to major Cloud Service Providers (CSPs), including AWS, Azure, or Google Cloud, with the ability to turn up bandwidth on demand to support large data migrations.

 • Is cost-effective: Megaport’s pay-as-you-go pricing structure reduces the total cost of ownership (TCO) for a customer’s cloud network.

-• Can reduce latency: Not only does Megaport’s NaaS provide far more reliable network speeds than those offered by the public Internet, Megaport Cloud Router (MCR) also reduces hair-pinning to and from on-premise environments for multicloud architectures.
+• Can reduce latency: Not only does Megaport’s NaaS provide far more reliable network speeds than those offered by the public Internet, Megaport Cloud Router (MCR) also reduces hair-pinning to and from on-premises environments for multicloud architectures.

 Learn how NXP reduced networking costs and increased data management capabilities by building a Cloud Center of Excellence.